 - 15 storyboards made of 400 GSM heavy cardstock

 - 5 Thornwatch decks of 30 cards each

 - 30 momentum cards

 - 50 wound cards

 - 8 custom dice, including 2 hero dice

-- more than 100 chipboard hero, denizen, and enemy pawns
+- dozens of chipboard hero, denizen, and enemy pawns

 - 24 trait cards